 Hello!
-I'm a journalist-turned-filmmaker and multimedia producer who travels the globe in search of stories that inspire and unite us.
+I'm a journalist-turned-documentary filmmaker and multimedia producer who travels the globe in search of stories that inspire and unite us.

 With the Fourth Estate, journalism, in crisis, I feel like this is a really exciting time for documentary film and multiplatform storytelling to take up the mantle and expose abuses of power, while promoting endeavors of good.
 Through my work I use visual language—the most universal language—to seek to strengthen communities and empower those who work to make the world a healthier and more just place.
 Thank you for taking the time to visit this site.